Job-seeking graduates should consider working in New Zealand, with its in-demand occupations, low cost of living and high quality of life

 For more information on taxes visit New Zealand Now.

-The standard of living in New Zealand is considered to be high, while the cost of living is relatively low compared to prices in countries including Australia and the UK.
+The standard of living in New Zealand is considered to be high, while the cost of living is relatively low compared to prices in other countries including Australia and the UK.